Refugee Resettlement Program

 - Welcoming and hosting refugees sets a positive example for other countries to follow, helping to ensure pro-refugee policies in countries hosting the majority of refugees, thereby discouraging premature and unsafe return that only further cycles of violence, instability, and displacement.

 - While the primary purpose of refugee housing refugees in America is humanitarian, hosting refugees in the US also has positive economic effects.

 - Refugees revitalize cities and towns across America.

 - Refugees contribute more in taxes over the course of their first 20 years in the US than they receive in benefits.

 - Refugees are reliable and enthusiastic employees: they have a 7-15% lower turnover rate than the overall workforce in key industries.

 - Refugees are also job creators, with entrepreneurship rates nearly 30% higher than among the US-born population.

-- Resettlement is a bipartisan tradition: Democratic and Republican presidents have, on average, committed to welcoming 95,000 refugees annually.
+- Hosting refugees in the US is a bipartisan tradition: Democratic and Republican presidents have, on average, committed to welcoming 95,000 refugees annually.